TZstatsADS/Spring2019-Proj4-group11/README.md

 * Added comments in the main file and files in the lib folder to increase readability
 * Created Power Point slide and presented the project in class

+_Xia, Mengran mx2205_
+* Drafted the codes of error detection on main.rmd and wrote 3 functions.
+* Modified comments in part 3: detection
+* Assited Yujie Wang on part 5: determining performance evaluation method.
+* Finalized main rmd and knit html along with Yujie Wang

  All team members approve our work presented in this GitHub repository including this contributions statement.